-When someone asks what’s next in cloud computing, the answer often comes in the form of a distributed cloud.
+When someone asks what’s next in cloud providers, the answer often comes in the form of a distributed cloud.
 The technology in which networking, storage, and computation are present outside the centralized cloud (in a separate micro-cloud) is referred to as a distributed cloud.

 It is expected to optimize numerous sectors across the globe.
 Talking specifically about telecom, this technology aims to reduce network and computational overhead at the central cloud.
 The reduction in network latency is another crucial advantage.
 Currently, the industries across the globe create and process 10% of enterprise-generated data outside of a centralized cloud.
-This report published in Gartner also predicted that it will elevate to 75 percent by 2025.
+This report published in Gartner also predicted that it will elevate to 75 per cent by 2025.

 2. 5G Network

 It won’t be false to say that the year 2020 will advance the adoption of 5G network across the globe.
 The US plans to deploy 5G in lower bands by early 2020.
 One of the telecom giants, Verizon, has already launched this technology in 30 US cities this year.
 CRTC (Canada Radio-Television and Telecommunications Commission) also plans to auction 3.5 GHz in 2020, which is expected to offer superior speed than 5G service in the US.
 Talking about Japan, it will accept applications to deploy 5G networks.

 Even China isn’t behind in this telecom race.
 A meeting by MIIT (Ministry of Industry and Information Technology) in December reported that each prefecture-level city of China is expected to have a 5G network by 2020 end.
 In this global rush to adopt this technology in a more effective manner, consumers are expected to be the real winners.